Consensys/doc.goquorum/docs/tutorials/kubernetes/deploy-charts.md

 cd helm
 ```

-Each helm chart that you can use has the following key-map values which you will need to set depending on your needs.
+Each helm chart has the following key-map values which you will need to set depending on your needs.
 The `cluster.provider` is used
 as a key for the various cloud features enabled.
 Please specify only one cloud provider, not both.
 At present, the
 charts have full support for cloud native services in both AWS and Azure.
 Please note that if you use
 GCP, IBM etc please set `cluster.provider: local` and set `cluster.cloudNativeServices: false`.